Erdenebayar2/Check_Satisfiability/README.md

 run_all(<n>,<m>, <template_degree>)
 ```

-This function generates an Excel file containing the execution time and success status for each benchmark.
+This function generates an excel file containing the execution time and success status for each benchmark.